-For present purposes, the important points are two.
-First, the financial system, and government policies toward it, must adapt and be able to handle the increasing demands put upon it as economic growth progresses.
-The same (flawed) financial system which had been able to support rapid growth in the 1960s and early 1970s could no longer do so as the economy modernized and become increasingly complex.
+the increasing demands put upon it as economic growth progresses.22 The same (flawed) financial system which had been able to support rapid growth in the 1960s and early 1970s could no longer do so as the economy had modernized and become increasingly complex.

 Second, even if a financial crisis is a cost of rapid economic growth, most observers would conclude that it was a cost worth paying, judging by the differences in growth rates between the rapidly growing countries and the others.
-If one thinks of the financial crises in the now-industrial countries in the 19th and early 20th centuries, it is more likely we should regard Korean policy choices during the decades of rapid growth (during which Korea grew more in a decade than Britain did in the entire 19th century) as having been appropriate.
+If one thinks of the financial crises in the now-industrial countries in the nineteenth and early twentieth centuries, it is more likely we should regard Korean policy choices during the decades of rapid growth (during which Korea grew more in a decade than Britain did in the entire 19th century) as having been appropriate.
 Failure to let the financial system develop more was the first major (and insufficiently addressed) policy issue that led to crisis.
-To be sure, lessons have been learned so that, in the future, policymakers in countries undergoing rapid growth will be able to reduce the severity, if not prevent, crises.
+To be sure, lessons have been learned so that in future, policy makers in countries undergoing rapid growth will have learned and be enabled to reduce the severity, if not prevent, crises.